-The push to change the date is growing, and last year, a new poll showed 56 per cent of Australians don't mind when Australia Day is held, just as long as there's a national day of celebration.
+The push to change the date is growing, and in 2017, a poll showed 56 per cent of Australians don't mind when Australia Day is held, just as long as there's a national day of celebration.

 The controversy of our current national day is that its date, 26 January, commemorates the landing of the First Fleet which, for the most part, marked the end of the traditional Aboriginal way of life and ushered in an era of harsh colonialism.
 As such, celebrating Australia Day as it currently stands is seen by many First Australians (and their allies) as celebrating a forceful end to Indigenous peoples' practices and achievements, and the beginning of centuries of tragedy and trauma.

 Of course there are many social and political commentators who rebuke such sentiment, and uphold that Australia Day should be seen as a celebration of the country it is today; the achievements that have been made towards reconciliation as a unified ethnicity as 'Australians'.
 A just argument without a doubt, provided you ignore that in many areas, First Australians are more disadvantaged and arguably subjected to more overt and institutionalised racism than other Australians.

 Considering what national holidays are supposed to be about (being a celebration of togetherness and unity in our differences) one might question why anybody would insist on keeping Australia Day on a date which highlights a tragic beginning of much of what— albeit in different forms —is still experienced across Indigenous Australia today?

 The push to change the date is just that, to change the date.
 Within this democracy, “changers” are well within their rights to seek that the date be moved to one of less controversy, despite their opponents slamming it as an abolishment of the celebration altogether.